Missing middle housing: Causes

+Possible Solutions

 Missing middle housing offers a greater choice in housing types that still blend into existing single-family neighborhoods, create more affordable housing options, and help reach sustainability goals.
 Missing middle housing units are usually smaller units than single-family homes because they share a lot with other homes, which results in lower per-unit land costs and, therefore, lower housing costs.
 Missing middle housing types are also one of the cheapest forms of housing to produce because they are typically low-rise, low parking and wood-frame construction, which avoids expensive concrete podiums.
-Because the construction and building materials are comparatively less complicated than larger mid-and high-rise structures, a larger pool of small-scale and local home builders can participate in the creation of this form of housing.
+Because the construction and building materials are comparatively less complicated than larger mid- and high-rise structures, a larger pool of small-scale and local home builders can participate in the creation of this form of housing.
 To support municipal budgets, the denser and more efficient use of land and infrastructure may be financially productive for municipalities with more people paying taxes per acre for less infrastructure than large lot single-family homes.

 Increasing missing middle housing options may allow families of different sizes, types, and incomes to access quality housing.
 Missing middle housing tends to become naturally affordable housing as it ages, and provides a level of density that supports the shops, restaurants, and transit that are associated with walkable neighborhoods.
 Walkable neighborhoods may then support sustainability, health, and affordability goals by reducing reliance on personal vehicles.
 This would promote active transportation, reduce sprawl, reduce pollution, and reduce transportation costs by lessening the need for personal vehicles.

 Missing middle housing options may allow seniors to downsize without leaving their neighborhood.
 For example, accessory dwelling units can enable multi-generation households to have privacy while all living on the same property.
 Missing middle housing may enable a wider range of families to achieve homeownership by offering a wider range of housing options and prices.
 Additionally, missing middle housing types such as accessory dwelling units can support mortgages through the rents of those secondary units.
 Overall, missing middle housing options can create housing at a wide range of prices for a range of family types.

 Some property rights advocates believe that widely permitting missing middle housing expands property rights by allowing property owners more choice in how to use their property.
 Some equity advocates feel that permitting more diverse housing choices, such as missing middle housing, may reduce historic and modern inequities that keep less affluent people out of certain amenity-rich neighborhoods.